16192 Coastal Hwy, Lewes, DE 19958-3608

 We would recommend purchasing several different kinds of camping MREs if you are looking to use them as your exclusive food source while you are out in the wilderness.
 Having a wide range of meals to choose from will make your eating experience more enjoyable!

 Another massive advantage to the camping MRE is that it weighs far less than most other foods, which allows you to pack light.
-Low weight is a massive advantage to backpackers and other campers.
-It's important that they keep equipment and provisions to a minimum so that they won't find their trip overwhelming.
+Low weight is a massive advantage to backpackers and other campers, hikers, and backpackers.
+It’s important that they keep equipment and provisions to a minimum so that they won’t find their trip overwhelming.

-Of course, just because a MRE for camping doesn't weigh all that much, it doesn't mean that it won't provide all of the nutrients that you need.
-The construction of these meals ensure that you get all of the required macro and micro-nutrients out of them as efficiently as possible, lowering their weight significantly.
+Of course, just because an MRE for camping doesn’t weigh all that much, it doesn’t mean that it won’t provide all of the nutrients that you need.
+The construction of these meals ensures that you get all of the required macro and micro-nutrients out of them as efficiently as possible, lowering their weight significantly.

 While this is only the case for some MREs, you will find that many camping MRE meals will come with flameless radiators that work using chemicals.
 Of course, your food is not directly exposed to the substances that heat it up, usually only coming into contact with the outer aluminum foil.

 The advantage of a flameless heater is that you don’t have to worry about starting a fire.
 In some natural spaces, you cannot have a fire by law.
 Using a chemical means of heating will give you access to a warm meal without a fire.
 Keep in mind that some MREs will not come included with a way to heat them up, so you may have to either make a fire, bring a camp stove, or consume them cold.